Welcome to CARMA’s

 WRM is a Facebook community group that was started by Dr. Lisa Schurer Lambert and Dr. Tine Köhler.
 Please direct questions to Lisa (firstname.lastname@example.org) and join us on Facebook if you are interested.We encourage all posters to be polite and respectful, constructive and developmental.
 This is a closed group, which means that new members are vetted before entry and that we consider conversations on this forum to be confidential.

-Module 1 consists of 24 record lectures (and assessments) selected so as to result in content roughly comparable to that covered in a graduate level introductory level research methods course that would be offered in organizational and social sciences.
-Examples of topics include inductive research, hypothesis testing, survey research and scale development, regression analysis, multi-level methods, ethnography, publishing qualitative research, and meta-analysis.
-These lectures include:
+CARMA’s Introductory Research Methods and Analysis Webcast Lectures are a set of of 25 recorded presentations from the CARMA Video Library.
+They have been selected so as to result in content roughly comparable to that covered in a graduate level introductory level research methods course that would be offered in organizational and social sciences.
+Each one-hour Introductory Webcast Lecture is accompanied by its Powerpoint slides, and also an on-line assessment is available for those participating in CARMA’s Research Methods and Education Program.
+Presenters include nationally recognized scholars, many of whom are former editors and editorial board members as well as research methods award winners.
+Examples of topics in the Introductory Webcast Lectures include inductive research, hypothesis testing, survey research and scale development, regression analysis, multi-level methods, ethnography, publishing qualitative research, and meta-analysis.

 Theoretical Specification and Methodological Rigor: Matching Theory and Methods